What to Do After Getting Your Real Estate License?

 #1 Join a Real Estate Brokerage

 After completing your pre-licensing education and getting your real estate license, the law requires that you work under a real estate brokerage.
 Because of this arrangement, brokerages play a crucial role in determining an agent's success.
+That is why one of the first things to do after getting your real estate license is choose the right brokerage to work under.

 Finding a brokerage to work with for the first time may tempt you to choose one with low fees and commission splits.
 However, these brokerages offer less support than you need as a new agent.
 Here are the essential things to look for when finding a real estate brokerage.